-Doctor's Notes on Cold Sores
+Doctor's Notes on How to Get Rid of Cold Sores

 Cold sores are infections with the herpes simplex virus (HSV) in or around the mouth.
 Of the two herpes simplex viruses (HSV-1 and HSV-2), cold sores are more commonly caused by HSV-1.
 Once the HSV has infected a person, the virus remains dormant in the nerve roots and typically reactivates in response to triggers, causing the same symptoms at the same location.
 Triggers that can cause the virus to reactivate include emotional or physical stress, illness, a weakened immune system, and exposure to UV radiation.